-Row (2) adds baseline civilian characteristics - such as age and gender - all of which are exogenously determined and not strategically chosen as a function of the police interaction.
+Row (b) adds baseline civilian characteristics - such as age and gender - all of which are exogenously determined and not strategically chosen as a function of the police interaction.
 Adding these variables does almost nothing to alter the odds ratios.
-Encounter characteristics - whether the interaction happened inside, the time of day, whether it occurred in a high or low crime area, and whether the civilian provided identification - are added as controls in row 3.
-If anything, adding these variables increase the odds ratios on each race, relative to whites.
-Surprisingly, accounting for civilian behavior - row 4 in the table - does little to alter the results.
+Encounter characteristics - whether the interaction happened inside, the time of day, whether it occurred in a high or low crime area, and whether the civilian provided identification - are added as controls in row (c).
+If anything, adding these variables increases the odds ratios on each race, relative to whites.
+Surprisingly, accounting for civilian behavior - row (d) in the table - does little to alter the results.

-The final row in table 2A includes both precinct and year fixed effects.
+Row (e) in Table 2 includes both precinct and year fixed effects.
 This significantly changes the magnitude of the coefficients.
-Blacks are seventeen percent more likely to incur any use of force, accounting for all variables we can in the data.
-Hispanics are roughly twelve percent more likely.23 Both are statistically significant.
+Blacks are almost eighteen percent more likely to incur any use of force in an interaction, accounting for all variables we can in the data.
+Hispanics are roughly twelve percent more likely.26 Both are statistically significant.
 Asians are slightly less likely, though not distinguishable from whites.
+Row (f) interacts precincts with year as fixed effects.
+Results do not change significantly from row (e).
+Changing fixed effects to be interactions between precinct, year and month (row (g)) does not alter the results.